4xmen/xshop/README.md

 # xShop/v2

+> [!NOTE]
-xShop is an open source shop developed in laravel, very customizable!
+> xShop is an open source shop developed in laravel, very customizable!

 ## New Features: